An epicurean adventure to: South Africa

 Instructions

-- Press the crumb mixture into the base of an approximately 20cm x 30cm/11'' x 8''/3.38 quart baking dish, or an 8'' springform cake pan.
+- Press the crumb mixture firmly into the base of a baking dish or round springform cake tin.
+Please see the note on which size dish to use.
 You can use the back of a spoon or the bottom of a glass to smooth out and press the crumb mixture evenly into the base.

 - Place the crust in the fridge to firm up whilst you get on with the filling.

-- Using a hand mixer, whisk or even a fork, whisk the mixture until it begins to thicken slightly.
-The lemon juice helps the condensed milk thicken.
+- Using a hand mixer, whisk or even a fork, beat the mixture until it begins to thicken slightly.
+The lemon juice plays a key role in thickening the condensed milk.

-- In another bowl, whisk the cream until it forms stiff peaks.
+- In another mixing bowl, whisk the cream until it forms stiff peaks.250 millilitre double cream

 **Nutritional data disclaimer**